 Fecal coliform levels tend to increase during the winter because, when water bodies near Wachusett ice over, waterfowl seek open water.
 Many roost at Wachusett, which tends to freeze later in the year than smaller ponds nearby.

-Ice-over conditions on certain areas of the Wachusett Reservoir have made the DCR bird harassment program more challenging to keep the birds away from the intake area.
+DCR has an active bird harassment program to move the birds away from the intake area.